JPereyra7/Exam-Project-Obsidian/README.md

 Lillard & Co 🏘️: https://lillardco-realestate.netlify.app/

-This is my exam project called Obsidian.
-I built a headless cms for a fictional Real Estate Agency called "Lillard & Co".
+This is Obsidian, a headless cms I built for a fictional Real Estate Agency called "Lillard & Co".
 The idea behind this cms was to give the owner and employees of Lillard & Co a way to manage their real estate listings, and by using Obsidian they will be able to CRUD their data.
 This project was later converted into a desktop app using Electron.js.

 || Frontend ||